Prenormal categories: The pointed case: categories

 In general, the pullback of a normal epimorphism is not necessarily a normal epimorphism again.
 Consider for example the set $2=\{0,1\}$ (pointed in $0$) and the terminal object $1=\{0\}$; then, the unique map $p\colon 2\to 1$ is a normal epimorphism, but the pullback of $p$ along itself is a product projection $2\times 2\to 2$, which is clearly not a normal epimorphism according to the above characterisation.

 However, it is easy to check that the pullback of a normal epimorphism along a normal monomorphism (actually along any monomorphism) is again a normal epimorphism.
-This makes $\catpSet$ a \emph{\wpnormal{} category} (see \cref{wnorm}) which is not \pnormal{}. \end{example} \begin{example} Consider the category $\mPOS$ of \emph{minimally pointed posets}, whose objects are triples $(X,\le,x_0)$, where $(X,\le)$ is a poset and $x_0$ is a minimal element in $(X,\le)$, and whose morphisms are monotone functions that preserve the distinguished minimal element.
+This makes $\catpSet$ a \wpnormal{} category which is not \pnormal{}. \end{example} \begin{example} Consider the category $\mPOS$ of \emph{minimally pointed posets}, whose objects are triples $(X,\le,x_0)$, where $(X,\le)$ is a poset and $x_0$ is a minimal element in $(X,\le)$, and whose morphisms are monotone functions that preserve the distinguished minimal element.
 A function in $\mPOS$ is a normal epimorphism if and only if it is one in both $\catpSet$ and $\catPreordCMon$.
-Using arguments similar to those in \cref{pocmon-is-normal,p-set}, one can show that $\mPOS$ is \wpnormal{} but neither \pnormal{} nor regular. \end{example} We conclude this section by summing up in a table the main examples and non-examples we have considered, each with its properties highlighted (see the \cref{wnorm} of semi-prenormal category).
+Using arguments similar to those in \zcref{pocmon-is-normal,p-set}, one can show that $\mPOS$ is \wpnormal{} but neither \pnormal{} nor regular. \end{example} We conclude this section by summing up in a table the main examples and non-examples we have considered, each with its properties highlighted.

 As was already mentioned, the notion of \pnormality{} for pointed categories, while interesting in its own right, can be generalised to the broader setting of (non-pointed) categories equipped with a class of trivial objects.
 The next sections are devoted to this generalisation, beginning with the necessary preliminaries.